cdlhub/documentation/md/ReferenceModel.md

 ```

 ##### Internal data
-The program requires the damage bin dictionary for the static folder and the item and coverage files from the input folder, all as binary files.
+The program requires the damage bin dictionary for the static folder and the item and coverage files from the input folder, all binary files.
 The files are found in the following locations relative to the working directory with the filenames;

 * static/damage_bin_dictionary.bin
 * input/items.bin